boytester/sping-springmvc-mybaties-swagger/README.md

 Swagger URL:http://localhost:8080/show/api/index.html (if you don't set tomcat default port)

 Tip: if you use eclipse to start server，the first time you started will be down ,then you need try to start second times.

+if some people want to updata this project, please updata to master branch.
+Thank you very much !